lmingle/home-lab/README.md

 ## External Resources and Services

-Even whe the premise is to deploy all services in the kubernetes cluster, there is still a need for a few external services/resources.
+Even when the premise is to deploy all services in the kubernetes cluster, there is still a need for a few external services/resources.
 Below is a list of external resources/services and why we need them.

 ### Cloud external services